Staff

 ellen[at]vsjf.org

+Ellen Kahler became the Executive Director of the Vermont Sustainable Jobs Fund (VSJF) in late 2005.
 She is a graduate of Bucknell University with a Bachelor of Arts in political science and from the Kennedy School of Government at Harvard University with a Master of Public Administration.

-Ellen currently serves on the Boards of the Working Lands Enterprise Fund, the Vermont Workforce Development Board, and Energy Action Network.
-She served on the Board of Directors for Red Tomato (2011-2016), Sustainable Forest Futures (2008-2012), the Clean Energy Development Fund (2009-2011), Vermont Works for Women (2007-2011), the Vermont Community Foundation (2001-2009), the Advisory Board of the VT-Small Business Development Center (2008-2009), on the Vermont Council on Rural Development’s Rural Vermont Energy Council (2006-2007) and Climate Economy Council (2016-2017) and as a Commissioner on the Chittenden County Regional Planning Commission (1998-2002).
+Ellen currently serves on the Boards of the Working Lands Enterprise Fund and the University of Vermont College of Agriculture & Life Sciences Board of Advisors.
+She served on the Governor’s Vermont Workforce Development Board (2018-2024) and the Governor’s Commission on the Future of Vermont Agriculture (2021-2023), and on the Board of Directors of the Energy Action Network (2011-2023), Red Tomato (2011-2016), Sustainable Forest Futures (2008-2012), the Clean Energy Development Fund (2009-2011), VWW (2007-2011), the Vermont Community Foundation (2001-2009), the Advisory Board of the VT-Small Business Development Center (2008-2009), on the Vermont Council on Rural Development’s Rural Vermont Energy Council (2006-2007) and Climate Economy Council (2016-2017) and as a Commissioner on the Chittenden County Regional Planning Commission (1998-2002).

 Janice St. Onge